-TIAA: web-based tools, call-center, and one-on-one meetings (Heather Martin, 617-441-1331, heather.martin@tiaa.org; Anne Kuuskvere, 617-441-1304, akuuskvere@tiaa.org.
+Free education is provided by Harvard's retirement vendor, TIAA: including web-based tools, call center, and one-on-one meetings.
+Please contact Amy Scarborough (617-788-5823, AScarborough@tiaa.org) for more information.

 Throughout the year, various seminars are presented by Harvard's vendors, the Social Security Administration, and the Harvard Benefits Office.
 These seminars present information about retirement planning, Social Security benefits, Harvard's post-retirement health benefits, and Medicare.
 These seminars are designed to assist faculty as they begin to prepare for retirement.
-Visit https://hr.harvard.edu/retirement-education-planning-resources or contact Victoria Donovan (victoria donovan@harvard.edu or 617-495-4938) for available programs.
+Visit https://hr.harvard.edu/retirement-education-planning-resources or contact Elizabeth Rich (elizabeth rich@harvard.edu) for available programs.